 Scotland's Biodiversity Strategy

-The new strategy, published as a draft, aims to deliver the transformational changes needed to protect and restore terrestrial, freshwater and marine biodiversity in Scotland.
+Together, these will deliver the transformational changes needed to protect and restore terrestrial, freshwater and marine biodiversity in Scotland.

 Infographic description at foot of page